slqdk/NoteControl/docs/notes.md

 immediately so you can adjust the source); with no selection it inserts an empty inline math node — equivalent to `Ctrl+Shift+M`.

+### Table editing

+Cursor in a table cell does not show any chrome on its own.
+To edit the table's structure you select a row, a column, or the whole table via small grip handles that fade in on hover:

+- one grip on the **left edge of each row**
+- one grip on the **top edge of each column**
+- one grip in the **top-left corner** (the table grip)

+Clicking a grip opens a single popup whose contents are scoped to the selection:

+- **Row scope**: add row above, add row below, delete row, row height (Auto / 24 / 32 / 48 / 64 / custom), toggle
+  header row.
+- **Column scope**: add column left, add column right, delete column, cell alignment (left / centre / right), toggle header column.
+- **Table scope**: row height, toggle header row, toggle header column, merge cells / split cell, delete table.

+The popup closes on Escape, on a click outside, on selection leaving the table, or on note switch.
+Clicking a different grip while a popup is open swaps the popup's scope rather than closing-then-reopening.

+**Row height** is a single attribute on the whole table — choosing a height applies to every row, and every row stays at that height (rows grow if their content needs more, but never shrink below the value).
+A table with a non-Auto row height is stored as raw HTML inside the `.md` file (same as callouts); plain tables stay as markdown pipe syntax.
+Other table features that also force the HTML form are: any cell with a non-default alignment, merged cells (colspan/rowspan
+> 1), header cells outside row 0, multi-block content inside a cell (e.g. a list), and user-set column widths from the column-resize handle.

+Mobile uses a different editor surface and does not show grips today — table editing is desktop-only for now.

 ### Paste